 Water quality and quantity are impacted by complex environmental and land and water management practices, so numerical goals should be set on a regional basis.
-The Field to Market water quality and quantity aspirational goals are continued improvement in irrigation water use efficiency and conservation; and continued reductions in sediment, nutrients, and plant protection loads from agriculture in U.S. waterways.48 The Compliance Criteria for the Water Quality & Quantity Impact Category align with those aspirational goals.
+The Field to Market water quality and quantity aspirational goals are continued improvement in irrigation water use efficiency and conservation and continued reductions in sediment, nutrients and plant protection loads from agriculture in U.S. waterways.
+56 The Compliance Criteria for the Water Quality & Quantity Impact Category align with those aspirational goals.

-- 3.1 U.S. soybean farmers respect and obey federal, state, and local laws in the area of water quantity and water quality as further defined in the section below.
-Producers stay informed of relevant national and local laws and regulations in this area via local USDA Service Centers, university agriculture extension services, and national and state soybean checkoffs and associations. - 3.1.1 Producers will protect the quality and supply of surface and groundwater by utilizing best management practices and following local, state, and federal regulations. - 3.1.1.1 Producers will optimize irrigation and comply with all applicable water conservation efforts in their irrigation districts to ensure effective and equitable allocation of water resources. - 3.1.1.2 Producers will adopt conservation tillage methods as appropriate to reduce water runoff. - 3.1.1.3 Producers will use cover crops, terracing, strip cropping, contour farming, filter strips, conservation buffers, or other strategies to minimize erosion and runoff. - 3.1.1.4 Producers will comply with Clean Water Act Law 40 Parts 116-117 which regulate discharges of designated hazardous substances.
-Facilities must immediately notify the National Response Center and State Agencies of any unauthorized discharge of reportable quantity of designated hazardous substance into navigable waters, the shorelines of navigable waters and contiguous zones.
-Discharge of harmful quantities of oil must also be reported immediately.49
+- 3.1 U.S. soybean farmers respect and obey federal, state and local laws in the area of water quality and water quantity, as further defined in the section below.
+Producers stay informed of relevant national and local laws and regulations in this area via local USDA Service Centers, university agriculture extension services and national and state soybean checkoffs and associations. - 3.1.1 Producers will protect the quality and supply of surface and groundwater by utilizing best management practices and following local, state and federal regulations. - 3.1.1.1 Producers will optimize irrigation and comply with all applicable water conservation efforts in their irrigation districts to ensure effective and equitable allocation of water resources.
+Producers voluntarily adopt on-farm best practices in water use, implement irrigation management plans where appropriate and participate in federal government technical assistance programs that target increased efficiency in water use and irrigation.
+These programs include research, monitoring and water consumption reporting; the implementation of best management practices in areas such as on-farm water conveyance, application methods and irrigation scheduling; and the adoption of the appropriate irrigation equipment technology for each farm, which is adequately serviced and maintained. - 3.1.1.2 Producers will adopt conservation tillage methods as appropriate to reduce water runoff. - 3.1.1.3 Producers will use cover crops, terracing, strip cropping, contour farming, filter strips, conservation buffers or other strategies to minimize erosion and runoff. - 3.1.1.4 Producers will comply with the Clean Water Act Law 40 Parts 116-117, which regulates discharges of designated hazardous substances.
+Facilities must immediately notify the National Response Center and State Agencies of any unauthorized discharge of a reportable quantity of designated hazardous substance into navigable waters, the shorelines of navigable waters and contiguous zones.
+Discharge of harmful quantities of oil must also be reported immediately.57